jes5199/starloom/docs/cursor/lessons.md

    - Used both direct imports from the new location and the backward compatibility path
    - Ran CLI commands to ensure the system works end-to-end
    - Verified the deprecation warning appears when using the old import path

+## Test Caching in HorizonsRequest

+When testing HTTP requests in HorizonsRequest:

+1. The HorizonsRequest class implements caching of HTTP responses to avoid redundant API calls:
+   - Responses are cached in the `data/http_cache` directory
+   - The cache key is a hash of the request URL
+   - The cache is limited to 256 entries with oldest entries removed first

+2. When writing tests for methods that make HTTP requests:
+   - Mock the `_get_cached_response` method to return None to ensure the request goes through
+   - Use `@patch.object(HorizonsRequest, "_get_cached_response", return_value=None)` to bypass the cache
+   - Always mock the actual HTTP request (`requests.get` or `requests.post`) to avoid real external calls
+   - Ensure the mocked request methods are properly called and assertions verify expected behaviors

+3. Common issues with test failures:
+   - Test failures due to assertions that HTTP methods were called when they weren't
+   - Cache hits preventing the actual request from being made
+   - Tests passing locally but failing in CI due to different cache states
+   - Missing mock for cache-related methods causing sporadic test failures